JaekwonJo/league-of-english/BUILDLOG.md

+## 2025-09-28 (documentation sync + API-only policy)
+- Issue: Roadmap and README still implied rule-based fallbacks and never mentioned the recent source-label/option sanitizer fixes, so teammates questioned whether grammar/vocab were truly API-only.
+- Cause: After landing the sanitiser patches and cache-first rotation, we forgot to refresh the docs to capture the API-only requirement and the new QA focus areas.
+- Fix: Updated PROJECT_STATE.md, README.md, and BUILDLOG.md to spell out the API-only mandate, call out the sanitiser work, and highlight remaining exposure-tracking and retry gaps.
+- Files: PROJECT_STATE.md, README.md, BUILDLOG.md.
+- Verification: Manual read-through of the updated docs; double-checked study cards render a single 출처 label with intact option prefixes in the latest build.

 ## 2025-09-27 (cache-first API conversions)
 - Issue: Blank, vocabulary, title, and theme still fell back to rule-based templates so cached problems never grew and students saw repeats.
 - Cause: `/generate/csat-set` only cached grammar/summary outputs and the other generators skipped `saveProblems`, so the DB never stored those items.